Interstate Highway System

 Though heavily funded by the federal government, Interstate Highways are owned by the state in which they were built.
-With few exceptions, all Interstates must meet specific standards, such as having controlled access, physical barriers or median strips between lanes of oncoming traffic, breakdown lanes, avoiding at-grade intersections, no traffic lights, and complying with federal traffic sign specifications.
+With few exceptions, all Interstates must meet specific standards, such as having controlled access, physical barriers or median strips between lanes of oncoming traffic, shoulders, avoiding at-grade intersections, no traffic lights, and complying with federal traffic sign specifications.
 Interstate Highways use a numbering scheme in which primary Interstates are assigned one- or two-digit numbers, and shorter routes which branch off from longer ones are assigned three-digit numbers where the last two digits match the parent route.
 The Interstate Highway System is partially financed through the Highway Trust Fund, which itself is funded by a combination of a federal fuel tax and transfers from the Treasury's general fund.
 Though federal legislation initially banned the collection of tolls, some Interstate routes are toll roads, either because they were grandfathered into the system or because subsequent legislation has allowed for tolling of Interstates in some cases.

 As of 2022, about one quarter of all vehicle miles driven in the country used the Interstate Highway System, which has a total length of 48890 mi.
 In 2022 and 2023, the number of fatalities on the Interstate Highway System amounted to more than 5,000 people annually, with nearly 5,600 fatalities in 2022.
+Neighborhoods closest to Interstate Highways have elevated rates of asthma and cancer.